The Beginning of My Sugar-Free Life

 Is it possible to stop eating sugar and to live a sugar-free lifestyle?
 You say you're addicted and you just can't stop eating sugar.
 Is there any hope?

-I’m here to tell you, that there is.
-Here’s my story about struggling with sugar.
-I hope it helps you to see that there. is. hope.
+I'm here to tell you that there is.
+Here's my story about how I got off of sugar.
+I hope it helps you to see that there is hope.
+If I can do it, you for sure can too.

 - I typically don't post recipes that include dried fruits.